 With Hollywood making live adaptations of cult anime to Hulu and Netflix realizing the potential of investing in original anime and simulcasts, it has never been a better time to be an anime fan.
 Especially an anime fan who also loves music.
 So, whether you're a seasoned binge-watching fansub veteran or a newcomer to the genre, these are the best to anime to watch if you love music.

 In all honest disclosure, FLCL may have been the very first anime I ever watched.
 And yet, the soundtrack is still one I find myself coming back to all these years later.
-The 2000 six-episode surreal sci-fi coming-of-age story is a celebration of how wildly out-of-the-world anime can be scored by exhilarating indie rock.
+Containing one of the best soundtracks of any anime to date - thanks to the pillows - the surreal six-episode sci-fi coming-of-age story is a shining example of anime’s inherent ability to tell out-of-this-world stories, while still finding the space to explore the humdrum realities associated with growing up.

 Regularly aired as a marathon on Adult Swim's Toonami in the early 2000s, FLCL revolves around 12-year-old Naota Nandaba, who is suddenly hit in the head by a vintage blue Rickenbacker 4001 bass guitar.
 Thus, kicks off our story of robots, aliens, shady corporations plotting to destroy the world from a small countryside town, and growing up.
 The entire ludicrous affair is scored by Japanese indie rock band the pillows, who deliver a performance you will not be forgetting any time soon.